proofprotocol/DECLARATION/DECLARATION.md

 - The **Proof Economy Standards Association (PESA)** governance model: practitioner-first, buyer-inclusive, vendor contributor-only
 - The principle that **vendors in a governed product category may not hold voting seats** on the governing body for that category
-- The principle that **open community standards must not be published under No-Derivatives (ND) licensing** by a governing body, as ND licensing applied to conformance specifications constitutes a mechanism for market capture rather than community governance
-- The principle that **conformance specifications in the public interest** must be published under licenses permitting derivative works, adaptation, and implementation without licensing restriction
 - The principle that **governance structure is defined by the governed community** and may evolve over time - no external party may prescribe or lock the internal governance model of an independent standards body.
 The specific bodies, committees, and roles within PESA are determined by its founding council and member community, not fixed by any external instrument including this declaration.

 ### Category 6: Universal Threat and Evidence Taxonomy